 You’ll need to get a qualified electrician to hook it up.
 But once it’s there, it’s there.
 In my opinion, this permanent generator is worth it for the long term.

 It uses natural gas and propane.
-You’re not going to have to go to the gas station to buy gas because when they’re power outages the gas station loses power too and you can’t get the gasoline.
+You’re not going to have to go to the gas station to buy gas because when there’s power outages, the gas station loses power too, and you can’t get the gasoline.

-In addition, since it’s connected right into your electric box there aren’t any power cords to trip over.
+Also, since it’s connected right into your electric box, there aren’t any power cords to trip over.

 If the $10000 purchase and install price tags may send you back to the portable generator.